NEXMAP/odom_GlobalSprint2017/README.md

 * [How can you get involved?](#get-involved)

 ### Problem Statement
-How might we use paper, low-cost hardware, and the web to: 1) serve and display ambient live data and 2) support engagement models based on the curation of large datasets and unique polling and citizen science projects, which are organized around scientific and civic-minded teaching and learning prompts for data gathering and creative community-building activities?
+How might we use paper, low-cost hardware, and the web to: 1) serve and display ambient live data and 2) support learning about science and data through curated and personal data collection?

 ## What are we doing?
 Open Data/Open Minds (ODOM) supports communities  to tell the stories of their local environmental and civic concerns using science journaling, crafted visualization, and data investigation.

-Currently The program is composed of a series of data investigation activities that start as extremely basic and work up to more complex data investigations.
+The program is composed of a series of data investigation activities that start as extremely basic and work up to more complex data investigations.

 ![alt text](http://www.lisard.com/wp-content/uploads/2013/03/CreativeProcessWorksheet-174x174.png "Creative Process Worksheet")
 ![alt text](http://www.lisard.com/wp-content/uploads/2013/03/ResearchProcessWorksheet-174x174.png "Research Process Worksheet")